Akwaaba! – Welcome to Accra, Ghana

 By Air

-Kotoka International Airport (ACC) is the primary international airport, located about 10 minutes from the city center.
+Accra International Airport (AIA) is the primary international airport, located about 10 minutes from the city center.

-Direct flights connect Accra to cities in Europe (London, Frankfurt, Paris), North America (New York, Washington D.C.), and major African hubs (Lagos, Nairobi, Johannesburg).
+Direct flights connect Accra to cities in Europe (London, Frankfurt, Paris), North America (New York, Washington D.C.), and major African hubs (Lagos, Nairobi, Johannesburg, Addis Ababa).

 Upon arrival, taxis, ride-hailing apps (Bolt, Uber), and hotel shuttles are widely available.